needle-cookbooks/chef-mongodb-composable/README.md

 Downloads and unpacks a MongoDB binary release tarball [as provided by 10gen](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-linux/).

+The checksum used for the tarball is a sha256.

 This resource requires a `version` parameter, and by default will unpack the release to `/opt/mongodb/$VERSION`.

 `mongod_instance`